turingschool/career-development-curriculum/module_four/pd_kickoff.md

 ## Professional Development Peer Groups & Coaches
 It's important to communicate your goals and what you need support with during this process as much as possible so that your group can hold you accountable.
 That's the overall purpose of these groups this module -- to help each other realize our job search goals.

 DTR in your groups:
 * Introduce yourselves
-	* Students: Give a shortened version of your professional story
+	* Students: Give a shortened version of your professional story, along with:
+		* 1 strength you bring to your job search
+		* 1 thing you need support from the group on
+		* 1 thing you can support others with
 	* Coaches: What are your strengths and areas of expertise to help students?
+	* Everyone will provide feedback on each other's stories
 * [Reference these guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/guidelines_for_peer_groups.md) to understand group expectations and regular deliverables
 	* Coaches: set expectations
 	* Students: ask any clarifying questions

-Share:
-* What are your goals for the module?
-* What is one action step you will take in the next week to help you realize your goals?
-* How will you hold each other accountable in this group?

-Decide as a group how you will help each other and what action steps you're committing to.
-Post your action steps on your chart paper and start a Slack channel for your group to hold each other accountable.

 **Whole Group Share-Out:**
 Each group will share out what their focuses will be and what action steps they will be taking in their groups to hear how we're holding each other accountable.

-## Work Time: Start on your Action Steps!
-In these 15 minutes, you could:

-* Send at least 1 outreach email
-* Block out time on your calendar for all job-related things this module
-* Schedule a mock interview with a mentor or Ian
-* Start revising your resume
-* Update your LinkedIn
-* Start on a cover letter
-* Ask for feedback on something from your coach or fellow group members

 ### Closing: Discuss Next Steps & Homework
 Next week, bring:

-* Status updates on your action steps
+* Job Posting
-* 1 helpful tip for someone else in your group
+* Plan for your application process, including:
-* Tailored resume for 1 position
+   * Tailored resume
-* Tailored cover letter for same position
+   * Tailored cover letter draft
+   * 1 person you will reach out to
+   * What you plan to say in that outreach email

 **Remember Your Resources:**